 A rectangular coil of several turns is made to rotate in between the two pole pieces of the permanent magnet.
 When the coil rotates magnetic flux through it varies with time and emf induced in it.

 Quality factor or Q-factor

-In series, resonant circuit potential difference across capacitor or potential difference across inductor divided by the potential difference across the resistance is defined as a quality factor.
+In series, resonant circuit potential difference across capacitors or potential difference across inductors divided by the potential difference across the resistance is defined as a quality factor.

 Sharpness depends on the quality factor, the higher the quality factor higher will be the sharpness.
 By decreasing the resistance sharpness can be increased.